blaircamp/blaircamp.github.io/contents/articles/drawing-a-circle-cocossharp/index.md

 ---
-title: How to draw a circle in Cocossharp
+title: How to draw a circle in CocosSharp
 author: blair campbell
 date: 2015-07-09 20:00
 template: article.html